 A written contract can be drawn up by writing down all the terms agreed to by the parties and getting each party to sign and date the document, either in person or electronically.
 You do not need to use legal or formal language in a contract for it to be enforceable.
 The most important thing is that the language used in the contract is clear and precise so that both parties understand what is being agreed.

-It is useful to keep any documents relating to the agreement (e.g. quotations, invoices and receipts), so that if a dispute does arise, these documents can assist to resolve any differences between the parties.
+It is useful to keep any documents relating to the agreement (e.g. quotations, invoices, emails and receipts), so that if a dispute does arise, these documents can assist to resolve any differences between the parties.